Valorant Masters Reykjavík 2022

-The 2022 Valorant Champions Tour (VCT): Stage 1 Masters, also known as the Valorant Masters Reykjavík 2022, was an international tournament organized by Riot Games for the first-person shooter game Valorant, as part of the Valorant Champions Tour's 2022 competitive season.
+The Valorant Masters Reykjavík 2022, also known as Valorant Masters 2021 Stage 1 the was an international tournament organized by Riot Games for the first-person shooter game Valorant, as part of the Valorant Champions Tour's 2022 competitive season.
 The tournament ran from April 10–24, 2022, in Reykjavík, Iceland.
-The city also previously hosted the 2021 VCT Stage 2 Masters.
+The city also previously hosted the Valorant Masters 2021 Stage 2.

 Venue

 Reykjavík was the city chosen to host the competition.
 All matches were played at Laugardalshöll without spectators.